 Visibility Is a Strategy, Not an Accident

 A successful home sale depends on more than good photos and the right price.
 It depends on being visible to the right buyers at the right time.
-In Arizona, that means understanding how regional MLS systems distribute listings.
+In California, that means understanding how regional MLS systems distribute listings.

 When selling without an agent, correct MLS placement is one of the most important decisions a homeowner can make.
 With guidance from Congress Realty, sellers can avoid visibility gaps, protect momentum, and sell confidently while staying in control from start to finish.